gingerpuff17/Rosters/README.md

 # Rosters
-Her is the roster File for a stacked Kansas City Team
+Here is the roster File for a stacked Kansas City Team